jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

   image: "/img/aside-aesthetic-dentistry.jpg"
 quote:
   title: ''
-  body: 'The genuine smile, also called Duchenne''s smile, is one that arises spontaneously,
+  body: 'The genuine smile, also called Duchenne''s Smile, is one that arises spontaneously,
     sincerely and naturally in the face.
 It is undoubtedly an expressive sign of well-being that fosters sociability and promotes communication between people.